-Notes to the Financial Statements
+3) Notes to the Financial Statements

-The notes provide additional information that is essential to a full understanding of the data provided in the government-wide and fund financial statements.
+The notes provide additional information that is essential to a full understanding of the data included in the government-wide and fund financial statements.

-GOVERNMENT-WIDE FINANCIAL ANALYSIS
+FINANCIAL ANALYSIS OF GOVERNMENT-WIDE INFORMATION

 As noted earlier, net assets may serve over time as a useful indicator of an entity's financial position.
-In the case of the District, liabilities exceeded assets at the close of the fiscal year ended September 30, 2008 resulting in a net asset deficit balance of (\$11, 136,428).
+In the case of the District, liabilities exceeded assets at the close of the most recent fiscal year.

-A portion of the District's net assets reflects the investment in capital assets (e.g. land, land improvements, and infrastructure), less any related debt used to acquire those assets that is still outstanding.
-These assets are used to provide services to residents consequently these assets are not available for future spending.
+A portion of the District's net assets reflects its investment in capital assets (e.g. land, land improvements and infrastructure); less any related debt used to acquire those assets that is still outstanding.
+These assets are used to provide services to residents; consequently, these assets are not available for future spending.
 Although the District's investment in capital assets is reported net of related debt, it should be noted that the resources needed to repay this debt must be provided from other sources, since the capital assets themselves cannot be used to liquidate these liabilities.